 Mary Bradbury-Jones is director of Professional Development and Training at Portland Community College's CLIMB Center.
 She is formerly dean of Marylhurst's School of Business in 2011, overseeing on-campus and online MBA programs, as well as undergraduate programs in business and real estate.
 Since 2006 she has directed the university's five accelerated online degree programs, taking them from launch to their current enrollments of nearly 700 students representing every state and many other countries.
 Prior to coming to Marylhurst, Mary served as a program manager at the University of Phoenix and held several leadership positions in the financial industry, specializing in strategic planning, leadership and team development, and change management.

 Fred Isaacs has been a full-time associate faculty member in the Marylhurst Master of Business Administration program since 2008, and has taught at Marylhurst since 2000.
 He is an attorney with a legal consulting practice, specializing in assisting other lawyers with civil appeals before the U.S. Supreme Court and the U.S. Court of Appeals for the Ninth Circuit.

 Celina Ratliff is an independent HR executive, most recently vice president of human resources at Marylhurst University.
-Prior to joining Marylhurst, Ratliff served as chief human resources officer for the Virginia Garcia Memorial Health Center.
+Prior to joining her time at Marylhurst, Ratliff served as chief human resources officer for the Virginia Garcia Memorial Health Center.
 She specializes in employee engagement initiatives among other things, and is expert at group process and facilitation.